Synthetixio/synthetix-docs/content/integrations/data.md

 - Query event logs directly via the EVM
 - Use a third party service like Google BigQuery or DuneAnalytics

-### Subgraphs
+### The Graph

-Synthetix currently has four separate subgraphs on The Graph.
-A subgraph is an entity-based datasource that is populated by Graph indexers - these replay all transactions since the genesis block and use custom mapping code to create entities when events are emitted and functions are invoked.
+Synthetix has indexed protocol data on the [Graph](https://thegraph.com/), a decentralized network for querying Ethereum data.
+The Graph allows for the creation of custom data sets, aka "subgraphs", which are easily queryable.
+Synthetix currently has four separate subgraphs for retrieving information specific to Synthetix smart contracts.
+A subgraph is an entity-based data source which replays all transactions since the genesis block and uses custom code to create queryable entities as each block is processed.

-We've written a custom JavaScript library to abstract away the complexity of dealing with these subgraphs.
+Since dealing with the Graph directly can be time consuming, we've written a custom JavaScript library to help users obtain Synthetix data and abstract away the complexity of dealing with these subgraphs.
 It's called [synthetix-data](libraries/synthetix-data.md), and it's an `npm` module to query historical or subscribe to these events in real time.

-Alternatively, Each of these subgraphs can be queried using GraphQL - follow the links below to query the subgraphs using GrapHQL in the data explorer UIs provided.
+Alternatively, each of these subgraphs can be queried using GraphQL - follow the links below to query the subgraphs using GraphQL in the data explorer UIs provided.

 <a href="//thegraph.com/explorer/subgraph/synthetixio-team/synthetix"><img class="rounded-image" src="/img/misc/subgraph.png" /></a> <a href="//thegraph.com/explorer/subgraph/synthetixio-team/synthetix-exchanges"><img class="rounded-image" src="/img/misc/subgraph-exchanges.png" /></a> <a href="//thegraph.com/explorer/subgraph/synthetixio-team/synthetix-rates"><img class="rounded-image" src="/img/misc/subgraph-rates.png" /></a> <a href="//thegraph.com/explorer/subgraph/synthetixio-team/synthetix-depot"><img class="rounded-image"  src="/img/misc/subgraph-depot.png" /></a>